 1. Grass Hay

 High-quality grass hay should consist of 80% of your guinea pig’s daily diet.
 Hay should be freely available at all times.
 Some of the best kinds of hay to feed your guinea pig are timothy hay, orchard grass hay, meadow hay, and bluegrass hay.
-Any of these hay varieties are a great choice to feed your guinea pig.
+Any of these hay varieties is a great choice to feed your guinea pig.
 You can also switch between different types or mix them together for more variety.

 It’s best to avoid feeding grain or legume hay as part of your guinea pig’s daily diet.